vostpt/api/README.md

 ## Occurrences
 Some occurrences are ingested from third party API/web services.
 In order to fetch those, service clients will be periodically executed.

-Make sure the main job scheduler is properly set:
+Make sure the main job scheduler is properly set in the system cron table:
 ```txt
 * * * * * cd /path/to/the/api && php artisan schedule:run >> /dev/null 2>&1
 ```